NJHS Essay Samples And Guidelines 2023 Portal | NJHS Essay Tips

 Here are some suggestions to help you write your NJHS essay:

 Begin by making a list of your essay’s main points.
 Highlight your accomplishments that show you meet the NJHS criteria.

-List any honors, university preparation, or special education classes you’ve taken or are taking.
-It’s critical to demonstrate that you’ve not just excelled mentally, but also pushed yourself academically.
+List any honours, university preparation, or special education classes you’ve taken.
+It’s critical to demonstrate that you’ve excelled mentally and pushed yourself academically.

 Talk about your leadership abilities.